Exit interviews are interviews conducted with departing employees, just before they leave.

 And, to address opportunities for knowledge-transfer prior to departure, possibly in advance of exit interview:

-Start thinking about using these questions when the employee and the organization knows that the employee will be leaving.
+Start thinking about using these questions when the employee and the organisation knows that the employee will be leaving.
 Don't leave these questions until the exit interview.

 - How might we benefit from your knowledge, experience, introductions to your contacts, etc., prior to your departure?